rquadling/grunt-html2js/README.md

 0.3.5 Adds options to support AMD modules (PR #75, thanks @Southpaw17)

 0.3.6 Updates peer dependencies for Grunt 1.0 (PR #81)

+As of 0.3.7, this package is now administered by Richard Quadling who gives a big "Thank you" to Karl for his hard work.